Dear Teri —

 For me, this has been a pretty hard concept to grasp, but that doesn’t make it any less true.

 Right now, I can think of a handful of friends that came into my life and left sooner than I expected — from junior high, to college, ’til now.
-Most times, I knew and fully understood the reasons why.
+Most times, I knew and fully understood the reasons why they left.
 In others, I was left with a lot of questions — mostly about my own failures and where the friendship possibly went wrong.

-All of my reasoning, however, was based on pure speculation as I was never given the opportunity to receive real answers.
+All of my reasoning, however, was based on pure speculation as I was never given the opportunity to receive real answers — even after I sought them out.
 Once I realized that I might never have them and that, that was okay, I was ready to move on.
 But in true Teri fashion, it took a long time to arrive at this point.

 Not All Friends Are Created Equal